 Stage 1: Put On Your Personal Protective Equipment

-It is a straightforward advance, yet it is by a long shot the most significant one, regardless of whether you are a chainsaw veteran, the risks in working them never disappear.
-The hazards of chainsaws are plentiful; chains can break and hit the user, or anybody around it.
+It is a straightforward advance, yet it is by a long shot the most significant one; regardless of whether you are a chainsaw veteran, the risks in working them never disappear.
+The hazards of chainsaws are plentiful; chains can break and hit the user or anybody around them.

 Did you realize that generally, 40% of the chainsaw mishaps happen in the leg zone?
 Another 35% occur in the hands and wrists.
-It joined with the way that all the chainsaw wounds together come out to $350 million every year should disclose to all of you have to think about how significant safety is when using a chainsaw.
+It joined with how all the chainsaw wounds together come out to $350 million every year should disclose to all of you have to think about how significant safety is when using a chainsaw.

 Stage 2: Cut the Stump as Low to the ground as could reasonably be expected

 In the subsequent stage, you will need to pry it out of the ground.
-The less measure of tree staying to work with, the simpler it will be to remove the stump.
+The less measure of tree staying to work with, the simpler it will remove the stump.

 When cutting the stump to the ground, make a point to apply the perfect weight measure with the chainsaw.
 Apply too little weight, and you’ll never get past the tree and wind up ruining the blade.
-Also, applying too much pressure can result in binding the chainsaw blade or kick-back, possibly injuring the injury.
+Also, applying too much pressure can bind the chainsaw blade or kick-back, possibly injuring the injury.
 Keep firm pressure, and move slowly.

 Stage 3: Shovel Dirt Away From the Stump